All of the following programs allow for early prepayment of principal without penalty.

 Federal Direct PLUS Loan

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) enables parents to borrow for higher education expenses through the Federal Treasury.
-The 2017 – 2018 Direct PLUS loans interest rate is 7.00%.
-Currently loan fees of 4.276% are subtracted from the borrowed amount prior to disbursement.
+The 2018 – 2019 Direct PLUS loans interest rate is 7.595%.
+Currently loan fees of 4.264% are subtracted from the borrowed amount prior to disbursement.
+Click here to calculate your loan amount needed including fees.
 Repayment of principal and interest begins after disbursement and continues for a maximum of 10 years.
 Parents can prepay all or part of the amount borrowed at any time without penalty.
 Eligibility for the Direct PLUS loan is determined by the total cost of attendance less any other aid received.
 The Federal PLUS loan is the most flexible of these parent-financing options.
 The Department requires that a credit check be perform, for evidence of an adverse credit history.
-For information regarding the terms and conditions of the Federal Direct PLUS loan please visit the Department of Education’s Federal PLUS Loan information page.
+Please refer to the Federal Direct Parent Plus Loan Borrower Instructions page for more information.

 National Student Loan Data System (NSLDS)

 Federal loan information is submitted to the National Student Loan Data System (NSLDS), the U.S. Department of Education’s central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the federal Direct Loan program, and other Department of Education programs.
 NSLDS borrower Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.